lame-impala/params_ready/README.md

 When there’s an array among your parameters, you can call `:cnt` on it to get the form label and id for count.
 The object you receive is not a real a parameter defined on the array; it is a wrapper for the `length` property created ad hoc just for this purpose.
-You’ll typically inject the count into the view as a hidden field:
+You’ll typically inject the count into the form as a hidden field:

 ```erb
 <%= hidden_field_tag("#{@prms[:users][:filters][:array][:cnt].scoped_name}", @prms[:users][:filters][:array][:cnt].unwrap) %>